Obscenity Laws

 Canada Customs

 As most of the pulp fiction was imported from the United States, Customs Services rather than the Post Office played a more significant role in censoring lesbian pulp fiction in Canada.
 The Canadian Customs Act prohibits the importation of books and drawings of an indecent character.
 Until 1958, a list of titles barred from entry into Canada was distributed to customs officers.
 Additionally, customs officials were free to prevent or delay entry of any book at their discretion without public notice, and with a cursory explanation to the importers and booksellers.
-Unlike today, where one can subscribe to a Canada Customs quarterly newsletter that lists the titles that have been barred from the country, Canada Customs of the 1950s was cautious about publicizing the lists as they feared it would provide undesired advertising and publicity for the titles.
+Canada Customs in the 1950s was cautious about publicizing the lists as they feared it would provide undesired advertising and publicity for the titles.
+Canada Customs still has the power to prohibit publications from entering the country.

 Between 1952 and 1958, over 1000 paperback titles were barred from the country.
 These included the full range of paperback genres from crime to drug addiction to lesbian pulp fiction.
 Many of the U.S. publishers arranged to have separate print runs in Canada to circumvent problems at the border that impeded the distribution of paperbacks to approximately 9000 outlets in Canada.